What is CCCA?

 This has meant that this lady has been able to take appropriate measures to help to slow down the rate of hair loss, and her follow up TrichoLab actually showed improved hair parameters.

 The definitive way to diagnose it is with a biopsy – which is where a small sample of the skin of the scalp is removed and examined under the microscope.
 This should ideally be done by a dermatologist with expertise in managing hair loss.
-Waiting times for this procedure in the NHS can be lengthy, and
+Waiting times for this procedure in the NHS can be lengthy, and so if you have a diagnostic hair loss consultation, you will be given detail on what you could ask your GP to prescribe.
+If your GP is not willing to prescribe there is the option of having medications prescribed privately through the clinic.

 How can Crewe Hair and Skin Clinic help?